fabian-castano/BreastCancerInColombia/README.md

 # BreastCancerInColombia
-Spatial and socioeconomy study of breast cancer mortality in Colombia
+Spatial and socioeconomic study of breast cancer mortality in Colombia